Programs and Teaching in Arts

 The Faculty of Arts offers programs leading to the degrees of B.A. and B.S.W.
 Admission is selective; fulfilment of the minimum requirements does not guarantee acceptance.
 Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying/undergrad.

 The Faculty of Arts also offers a Diploma in Environment under the McGill School of Environment, a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
 All credits for the Diploma must be completed at McGill.
-For more information, see McGill School of Environment > Diploma in Environment.
+For more information, see the eCalendar under Faculties & Schools > McGill School of Environment > Undergraduate > Diploma in Environment.

-Finally, the Faculties of Arts and of Science jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described under the Bachelor of Arts and Science section of this publication.
+Finally, the Faculties of Arts and of Science jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described in the eCalendar under Faculties & Schools >Bachelor of Arts and Science.